 - Use 6-10 bullet points for your most recent position, and limit yourself to 3 for older positions.

-- Use resume keywords from the job ad to make sure your American resume will pass through the Applicant Tracking Systems that look for specific phrases.
+- Use resume keywords from the job ad and an ATS resume template to make sure your American resume will pass through the Applicant Tracking Systems that look for specific phrases.

 - Only include positions that are relevant, or have transferable skills.